omegaphoenix/machine-teaching/readme.txt

 Installation instructions:

+1. $ cd Datasets
-1. $ python Datasets/chinese_parser.py
+2. $ python chinese_parser.py
-2. $ cd machine_teaching
+3. $ cd ../machine_teaching
-3. $ python manage.py migrate
+4. $ python manage.py migrate
-4. $ python manage.py runserver 0.0.0.0:8000
+5. $ python manage.py runserver 0.0.0.0:8000

 The working demo should then by opening a browser and entering: A.B.C.D:8000/teacher Make sure that port 8000 allows data in if you want external access to the website.